 Throughout we try to give you problems to work for yourself.
 Please feel no pressure to read all the sections or read them in order.
 And please leave feedback.
 For the time being, this is a draft and will continue to be revised.
 Thank you!

-We'd like to acknowledge James Bradbury and Blake Hechtman who derived many of the ideas in this doc.
+We'd like to acknowledge James Bradbury and Reiner Pope who derived many of the ideas in this doc but have since left Google.